 (c) In establishing an MFL, the District shall consider the unique characteristics of the waterbody and basin as determined using the best available science and professional judgment.
 The adopting district shall communicate information relating to the MFL with the non-adopting districts and the Department prior to seeking independent scientific peer review.

 (3) Status of the MFL Waterbody.
-The purpose of this subsection is to provide the approach to determine whether the flow(s) and/or level(s) of a specific MFL water body is/are below or projected to fall below the rule-specified MFL criteria (along with the associated evaluations necessary to make such a determination).
+The purpose of this subsection is to provide the approach to determine whether the flow(s) and/or level(s) of a specific MFL water body is/are below or projected to fall below the adopted MFL criteria (along with the associated evaluations necessary to make such a determination).
 This status assessment is independent from and not a determination of consumptive use permit compliance or environmental resource permit compliance.
-Permit compliance is a regulatory function that is not considered to be within the scope of this subsection.
+Permit compliance is a regulatory function that is not within the scope of this subsection.

-(a) A screening level analysis, which incorporates change in rainfall trend and uncertainty in MFLs, will be performed approximately every five years to monitor the status of an adopted MFL, as well as when permit applications are considered that may impact an MFL.
-If the screening level analysis shows that the MFL is being met based on the rainfall-adjusted flows or levels, then no further actions are required beyond continued monitoring.
-If the analysis shows that the MFL is not being met, or is trending toward not being met based on the rainfall-adjusted flows and levels, the District will conduct a cause and effect analysis to independently evaluate the potential impacts of various stressors on the MFL water body being assessed.
-Factors other than consumptive uses of water (e.g., long-term drought) can cause the flow or level of a surface watercourse, aquifer, surface water, or spring to drop below an adopted minimum flow or level.
+(a) A screening level analysis, which incorporates change in rainfall trends and uncertainty in MFLs, will be performed approximately every five years to monitor the status of an adopted MFL, as well as when permit applications are considered that may impact an MFL.

+(b) If the screening level analysis shows that the MFL is being met based on the rainfall-adjusted flows or levels, then no further actions are required beyond continued monitoring.

+(c) If the analysis shows that the MFL is not being met, or is trending toward not being met based on the rainfall-adjusted flows and levels, the District will conduct a causation analysis to independently evaluate the potential impacts of various stressors on the MFL water body being assessed.

+1. It is recognized that factors other than consumptive uses of water (e.g., long-term drought) can cause the flow or level of a surface watercourse, aquifer, surface water, or spring to drop below an adopted minimum flow or level.
 Factors to be considered in the determination of causation include, but are not limited to:

-1. Rainfall or other climatic variables;
+a.
+Rainfall or other climatic variables;

-2. Consumptive use;
+b.
+Consumptive use;

-3. Land use changes or development;
+c.
+Land use changes or development;

-4. Surface water drainage;
+d.
+Surface water drainage;

-5. Geology/hydromorphology (e.g., sinkhole formation);
+e.
+Geology/hydromorphology (e.g., sinkhole formation);

-6. Water levels/flows in other appropriate water resources (e.g., nearby wells, lakes, streams, wetlands); and,
+f.
+Water levels/flows in other appropriate water resources (e.g., nearby wells, lakes, streams, wetlands); and,

-7. Ecological assessment information.
+g.
+Ecological assessment information.

-(b) The types of tools used in the causation analysis include, but are not limited to:
+2. The types of tools used in the causation analysis include, but are not limited to:

-1. Double-mass analyses;
+a.
+Double-mass analyses;

-2. Rainfall/flow statistical analysis or flow regression;
+b.
+Rainfall/flow statistical analysis or flow regression;

-3. Stage/duration/frequency analysis;
+c.
+Stage/duration/frequency analysis;

-4. Modeling (regional, groundwater, ecological or water budget models); and,
+d.
+Modeling (regional, groundwater, ecological or water budget models); and,

-5. Ecological tools.
+e.
+Ecological tools.

-Based on the causation analysis, the District will assess existing MFL criteria and any associated recovery and prevention strategies to determine the effectiveness of the strategies in recovering from or preventing significant harm to the water body.
+3. Based on the causation analysis, the District will determine whether the status of the water body has changed since adoption or most recent status determination, whichever is later.
+If a waterbody status has changed, the District or Department, as applicable, shall expeditiously implement the appropriate rulemaking to adopt or amend a recovery or prevention strategy.

 (4) Development of MFL Recovery and Prevention Strategies.